bgood-upland/lore/README.md

    ```bash
    curl -fsSL https://raw.githubusercontent.com/bgood-upland/lore/main/install.sh | bash
    ```
-3. When prompted, select which apps to configure Lore for (space to toggle, enter to confirm)
+3. When prompted, select which apps to configure Lore for
 4. When the install finishes, **quit and reopen Terminal** so the `lore` command is available
 5. **Restart the configured apps** to make the MCP server available